Red Tornado: Ulthoon, the Tornado Tyrant, and the Tornado Champion

-The Red Tornado was formed with the merger of two entities: an android body created by supervillain T. O. Morrow and the Tornado Champion from the Earth-One planet Rann.
+Red Tornado was formed with the merger of two entities: an android body created by supervillain T. O. Morrow and the Tornado Champion from the planet Rann.
 The Tornado Champion was the morally good part of a sentient tornado on Rann.
 Known as Ulthoon, the Tornado Tyrant of Rann, this being was defeated by Adam Strange and "contemplated the nature of good and evil and decided that good was the superior force".
 Ulthoon is aware of Strange's adventure with the Justice League of America (JLA), and in a 1963 story decides to move to an uninhabited replica of Earth.
 Ulthoon takes on the form of the Justice League.
 Its evil side, later known as the Tornado Tyrant, emerges and defeats Ulthoon-Justice League.
 Determined to understand its failure, the Tornado Champion goes to Earth (where the Tornado Tyrant emerges again and defeats the real Justice League).
 In a second attack, the Justice League banishes the Tornado Tyrant to an "anti-matter universe" and (they believe) is destroyed.
 The Tornado Champion ends his experiment with a duplicate Earth and JLA, and decides to continue being a hero.
 This story is retconned in Justice League of America #193, where the Tornado Champion tells JLA member Firestorm that it alone traveled to Earth in 1963 to "recreate" its failed battle against the Tornado Tyrant.
 After learning how to defeat its evil half it returned to the replica Earth, defeated its evil half and banished it "forever".

-The next step in the Red Tornado's evolution came in summer 1968, although the story was not published until 1981.
+The next step in Red Tornado's evolution came in summer 1968, although the story was not published until 1981.
 The Tornado Champion, seeking an Earth where no one recognizes it, goes to the alternate dimension known in the DC Comics universe as Earth-Two.
 It encounters T.O.
 Morrow, a supervillain from Earth-One who is creating an android to use against the Justice Society of America.
 Morrow, attempting to dupe the JSA, gives the android Ma Hunkel's memory.
 The Tornado Champion enters the android's body, causing a short circuit in Morrow's computer which erases its memory.